BilbyHouse/Beast-Hunter/RULES.md

 Your target can be any nest in play, or the Droves (the beast player's hand) itself.
 When hunting in the Droves, all cards therein are considered to be in a nest and treated as such when resolving the hunt.

 The steps to making a hunt are as follows:
-1. Choose a nest in play.
-This is your 'target nest'
+1. Choose a nest in play, or the Droves.
+This is your 'target nest.'
+If you choose the Droves, all of the cards in the droves are treated as your target nest.
+The Droves are not considered adjascent to any nests for the purposes of card interaction.
 2. Choose up to five cards from your Supply to make a kit.
 Place those cards faceup on the table, visible to both players.
 3. Resolve any "KIT:" effects on special cards which come into effect before the target nest is flipped face up, as described in the card's rules (e.g. Machete, Zweihander).
 4. Flip the target nest face-up, making all cards visible to both players.